shuoding/SFPL-Interpreter/README.md

 The interpreter has been tested on ```GHCi, version 8.6.5```.

+Feel free to copy, clone, and use the content of this repository.
+However, if you want to use it in a public situation (for example, doing a presentation), please cite the link of this repository.
+The original author of this repository is not responsible for any consequences of using the content of this repository.

 ## SFPL Tutorial

 SFPL's syntax is similar to Lisp's syntax.
 A SFPL program is essentially an expression, which could be in one of the following forms.